Content on this page was generated by AI and has not been manually reviewed.

 How do I test VPN speed and latency?

 Run a speed test before and after connecting to a nearby server, compare latency to your typical baseline, and try different protocols e.g., WireGuard vs OpenVPN to see what gives you the best balance of speed and stability.
+Browser vpn vs vpn: understanding browser extensions vs full VPN apps for privacy, security, and speed in 2026

 Final thoughts for a smooth beginner experience